SnehaDighe/javascript-codewars/README.md

 extend( {a: 1, b: 2}, {a: 3, c: 3} ) // should  === {a: 1, b: 2, c: 3}
 extend( {a: false, b: null}, {a: true, b: 2, c: 3} ) // should  === {a: false, b: null, c: 3}
 ```

+## 40 - Numbers in strings (7 kyu)
+In this Kata, you will be given a string that has lowercase letters and numbers.
+Your task is to compare the number groupings and return the largest number.

+For example, `solve("gh12cdy695m1") = 695`, because this is the largest of all number groupings.

+Good luck!